-Cost estimates expressed at projected price levels until dismantling date are discounted using rates ranging from 6.01% to 7.32% in 2023 and 7.13% to 7.16% in 2022 to take into account the timing of payments.
+Cost estimates expressed at projected price levels until dismantling date are discounted using rates ranging from 6.10% to 9.50% in 2024 and 6.01% to 7.32% in 2023 to take into account the timing of payments.
 Each year, the provision is increased to reflect the accretion of discount and to accrue an estimate for the effects of inflation, with charges being recognized as accretion expense (see Note 20).

-Changes in the asset retirement obligation that result from a change in the current best estimate of cash flow required to settle the obligation or a change in the discount rate are added to (or deducted from) the amount recognized as the related asset and the periodic unwinding of the discount on the liability is recognized in profit or loss as it occurs.
+Changes in the asset retirement obligation that result from a change in the current best estimate of cash flow required to settle the obligation or a change in the discount rate are added to (or deducted from) the amount recognized as the related asset and the periodic unwinding of the obligation on the liability is recognized in profit or loss as it occurs.